vatesfr/xo/docs/purchase.md

 ![button-quotation](./assets/quotation.png)

-Choose the plan you want, the number of year of commitment that suits you and fill the informations required (prefilled with your account informations.
+Choose the plan you want, If you choose to pay yearly, you will benefits from 1 free month, 2 for two years and 3 for three years.

 If you want to purchase XO using the quote you got, you just have to enter the quote number on the purchase menu, on your personal space.